anthonylilo/tooltip-nestle/README.md

 Note: *get-glossary* return a json answer for the js file.

-To see if everything works  let's create our first term!
+To see if everything works,  let's create our first term!
 Go to "/add-glossary" and create a term.
 This is what the page looks like.
 ![form-glossary](https://github.com/anthonylilo/tooltip-nestle/assets/76402507/64a6a7c4-cb9d-4e41-a3d3-5a9d64613711)

 Fill in the form with the title and its description.
 When you see the *success* message we will see the term creating in "/glossary-list"